 While Shooting Hoops At the Basketball Hall of Fame, Springfield

 Calling all sporty couples!
-How about popping the question in the place that celebrates women’s and men’s basketball every day: The Naismith Memorial Basketball Hall of Fame in Springfield MA.
+How about popping the question while playing one-on-one in the place that celebrates women’s and men’s basketball every day: The Naismith Memorial Basketball Hall of Fame in Springfield MA.
 Not only are there interactive exhibits aplenty, but you can actually shoot hoops in the cavernous Center Court.
 Afterwards, ask for the hand of your opponent.
 Don’t forget the ring!
 FYI – you can also host your wedding there as well.

 Now that you’re engaged, consult Visit Massachusetts for Wedding Venues.